Visit us at the 2023 AES Conference

 Potential Mechanism of Action (MOA)*

-*XEN1101 is in phase 3 clinical investigation and has not been approved by the US FDA or other regulatory bodies.
+*Azetukalner is in Phase 3 clinical investigation and has not been approved by the US FDA or other regulatory bodies.

 K+ channels repolarize membranes to end the action potential9